-Diversity is being taken into consideration on the Managing Board, with the exception that it has no female members.
-The Managing Board has an appropriate mix of experience and age and includes several members with many years of international experience.
+Diversity is being taken into consideration within the Managing Board, with the exception that it has no female members.
+The Managing Board has an appropriate experience and age structure and its members have international experience.
 The Board has an adequate spectrum of specialist and general education, as well as professional knowledge and experience.
-In line with the Manz Group's profile as an international high-tech mechanical engineering company, the Managing Board members stand out for both their solid academic educations and their professional backgrounds, focused on technical and business administration issues, with an emphasis on the mechanical engineering industry.
+Corresponding to the Manz Group profile as an internationally operating high-tech equipment manufacturer, the members of the Executive Board are characterized by sound academic education as well as a technically and economically oriented professional background with a focus on the mechanical engineering industry and the production of technically complex products.
+The changes in the composition of the Managing Board in the financial year 2018 also led to a rejuvenation in view of the aspired longer-term activity of its members.